microsoft/FabConRTITutorial/docs/workshop.md

 ### 9. Setting up the Lakehouse

-In this task we will set up the Lakehouse that will contain additional information for our usecase and in which we will also save the data from the datastreams to archive them.
+In this task we will set up the Lakehouse that will contain additional information for our usecase and in which we will also make the data from the KQL Database accessible through the lakehouse.

 1. Go to the folder [**ref_data**](../ref_data/) in the Github repo and download the **products.csv** and **productcategory.csv** files on your computer.